marijnh/Eloquent-JavaScript/18_http.md

-The use of `Object.assign` in the example is intended to create a new object that is a clone of the old `state.notes`, but with one property added or overwritten. `Object.assign` takes its first argument, and adds all properties from any further arguments to it.
+The use of `Object.assign` in the example is intended to create a new object that is a clone of the old `state.notes`, but with one property added or overwritten. `Object.assign` takes its first argument and adds all properties from any further arguments to it.
 Thus, giving it an empty object will cause it to fill a fresh object.
-The ((square brackets)) notation in the third argument is used to create a property whose names is based on some dynamic value.
+The ((square brackets)) notation in the third argument is used to create a property whose name is based on some dynamic value.

 {{index "sessionStorage object"}}